 5. Best area for families: New Town

-New Town is the best area to stay in Key West for families who like to be near everything while still being away from the hustle and bustle.
+New Town is the best area to stay in Key West for families who like to be near everything while still away from the hustle and bustle.
 It’s the first section of the island of Key West you enter after leaving Stock Island.
 While most areas of town are fine for families of all sizes, we chose New Town for its proximity to attractions and activities.

-The thing to understand about Key West is that while it’s tropical and Caribbean-like, it’s not really your typical “beach” town.
-In other words, if you’re a tried-and-true beach bum, you may be a bit disappointed (I have to admit, I kinda was the first time I went – but now I adore it, so all is good).
+The thing to understand about Key West is that while it’s tropical and Caribbean-like, it’s not your typical “beach” town.
+In other words, if you’re a tried-and-true beach bum, you may be a bit disappointed (I admit, I kinda was the first time I went – but now I adore it, so all is good).

 And you certainly won’t be surfing.
-That being said, you can still get in the water, relax on a lounge chair, enjoy a tropical drink, and go snorkeling.
+That said, you can still get in the water, relax on a lounge chair, enjoy a tropical drink, and go snorkeling.
 The shallow aspect will appeal to parents of small children (so, we’ll tally that one up on the plus side).

 Smathers Beach or Fort Zachary Taylor State Park are going to be your best bets for beach days.